Richardson appeared on ABC’s This week and was asked about the Senator from Texas

 Asked for his thoughts on Cruz, Richardson said, “I’m not a fan.”

 “I know he’s sort of the Republican latest flavor.
 He’s articulate.
 He seems to be charismatic, but I don’t like his politics,” Richardson said.
-He alleged that Cruz adds a “measure of incivility in the political process,” though he is a “force” in the GOP.
+He alleged that Cruz adds a “measure of incivility in the political process,” though he is a “force” in the GOP.take our poll - story continues below

 Richardson was then asked if Cruz represents most Hispanics with his political views.
 Richardson said, “No, he’s anti-immigration.”